Helpful Gardening Tips

-This could one or a variety of mixed ferns and they will not be labeled.
-We guarantee you top varieties of ferns in this grab bag that will flourish and be hardy on your zone.
-All ferns comes with a 1 year warranty.
-Also ferns will not come up until the following spring when planted.
-Occasionally a couple will sprout up but it's not normal for them all to come up until Spring.
+This could be one or a variety of mixed ferns, and they will not be labeled.
+We guarantee you top varieties of ferns in this grab bag that will flourish and be hardy in your zone.
+All ferns come with a one-year warranty.
+Also, ferns will not come up until the following Spring when planted.
+Occasionally a couple will sprout up, but it's not normal for them all to come up until Spring.

 How Different Types of Ferns Make Excellent Border Plants

 Fern plants make excellent border plants in gardens that need help keeping a garden contained, can create a walkway, or help define the garden bed.
 Not every type of plant is suitable for this purpose, but those that are short, bushy, and compact fulfill all the requirements of a border plant.
 Because they are able to fill in space quickly, are low maintenance, and don't crowd out other plants, they can be used to create the garden space.